tencentyun/intlcloud-documents/yehe_doc/中间件与通信/邮件推送/快速入门/信誉度等级说明_intl_en.md

 ## Allowed Email Types
 SES only allows sending emails to recipient addresses that are provided during member registration.
 You are not allowed to send unsolicited emails or send emails to addresses that are not provided by recipients themselves.
-- Emails cannot contain sensitive words or social media information such as WeChat account, QQ account, QR code, and group information.
+- Emails cannot contain sensitive words or social media information such as Weixin account, QQ account, QR code, and group information.
 - Emails should contain detailed compliance information.
 We recommend you add the Unsubscription link in emails.